 4.3.
 On-Neck vs. Piercing Pattern

 This is the most dangerous confusion.
-A piercing candlestick pattern closes above the 50% midpoint of the first candle.
-Unlike the on-neck, the piercing line is a strong bullish reversal signal.
-If you mistake a piercing line for an on-neck, you might sell exactly when the market is about to turn up.
+While a Piercing Line starts with a gap down like the On-Neck, its close above the 50% midpoint of the red candle signals that buyers have seized control.
+If you mistake a Piercing Line for an On-Neck, you will likely sell exactly when the market is about to rally.

 5. How to Identify a Valid On-Neck Candlestick Pattern?